rishshah/RePlace/README.md

 - All static files in one place
 - Show basic jaf information
 - Parallax in home page (search for new images) LATER
-- Home page scroll animation (background fixing) RISH
+- Home page scroll animation
 - Company registration form created

 #### Company